 If r > 0, r specifies the magnitude of the change in variables that will be considered a step to an unbounded solution.
-(Note that an unbounded solution can occur only when the Hessian is not positive-definite.)
-If the change in x during an iteration would exceed the value of r then the objective function is considered to be unbounded below in the feasible region.
-If $r \le 0$ , the default value is used.
+(Note that an unbounded solution can occur only when the Hessian is not positivedefinite.)
+If the change in x during an iteration would exceed the value of r, the objective function is considered to be unbounded below in the feasible region.
+If $r \leq 0$ , the default value is used.